vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_network.md

 * `tags` - (Optional) The list of network tags to filter.

+* `sdn` - (Optional) SDN to use for this resource.
+Must be one of following: "neutron", "sprut".
+Default value is "neutron".

 ## Attributes Reference

 `id` is set to the ID of the found network.
 In addition, the following attributes